-Tzu Chi: Sharing of information on precautionary measures to care recipients
+Tzu Chi: Volunteers share information on precautionary measures to care recipients

-477 volunteers visited 466 care recipients across the island in groups of 3 to 4 to share about the right ways to prevent the virus from spreading.
+477 volunteers visit 466 care recipients across the island in groups of 3 to 4 to share about the right ways to prevent the virus from spreading.

 [Confirmed cases: 18]

-Singapore: Some recent travellers to Singapore were forced to move out of their rental homes
+Singapore: Some recent travellers to Singapore are forced to move out of their rental homes

-Some landlords demanded that the tenants who recently returned to Singapore to move out due to the concern of being infected.
+Some landlords demand their tenants who recently returned to Singapore to move out due to the concern of being infected.
 Some entreprises therefore support their employees' temporary housing.

 Tzu Chi: Prayer session on every afternoon initiated

-All Tzu Chi establishments took part in the afternoon Prayer session as advocated by Tzu Chi Taiwan, with the hope to gather kind thoughts to calm the society.
+All Tzu Chi establishments take part in the afternoon Prayer session as advocated by Tzu Chi Taiwan, with the hope to gather kind thoughts to calm the society.